NAIDOC Week

 Monday 6 July from 11am to 3pm at the Ngurin Centre, Roebourne .

-Facilitated by Cori-Larni Enterprises, the Waramalga Markets will feature a morning tea and traditional lunch, along with market stalls, entertainment and activities.
+Facilitated by Cora-Larni Enterprises, the Waramalga Markets will feature a morning tea and traditional lunch, along with market stalls, entertainment and activities.

 Flag Raising Ceremony - Karratha